wodsuz/EasyApplyJobsBot/README.md

-# Linkedin Easy Apply Jobs Bot 🤖
+# Easy Apply Jobs Bot 🤖

 ![linkedineasyapplygif](https://user-images.githubusercontent.com/34207598/128695728-6efcb457-0f75-42e2-987a-f7a0c239a235.gif)
 A python bot to apply all Linkedin Easy Apply jobs based on your preferences.

-- No password or credit is needed for this bot, fully secure no credentials are given
+- Two options are avalible to use this bot, either with entering password or without, fully secure no credentials are stored.
 - Export all results and offers as txt file
 - Fully customizable job preferences
+- Can be used for many job search websites such as Linkedin, Glassdoor, AngelCo, Greenhouse, Monster, GLobalLogic and Djinni.

 To modify, use, get documentation or for you enquiries kindly contact me via: <br>
 **ongun.demirag@gmail.com**